jdgalviss/osm-route-planner/README.md

 # Route Planning Project

-This repo contains the code for a route planner that is able to generate a route between two points from a map defined in a .osm file (Open Street Maps).
+This repo contains the code for a route planner that is able to generate a route between two points from Open Street Maps data.
 The algorithm used for route planning is **A\* search**.

 <img src="imgs/10_90_90_10.png" width="350" height="400" />